 • Record deeds and other legal documents as instructed

-• Close escrow when all terms of agreement of seller and buyer are met
+• Close escrow when all instructions of seller and buyer have been met

-• Disburse funds and finish instructions
+• Disburse payments and finish instructions

-• Offer advice - the escrow agent has to remain an impartial, third-party status
+• Tell you what's best - the escrow holder has to remain an impartial, third-party status

 Mortgage Escrow Account